 This is a joint initiative of the Gravity, Quantum Fields and Information group at the Albert Einstein Institute in Potsdam (Michal Heller, Sukhi Singh), DESY in Zeuthen (Karl Jansen), the Max-Planck Institute for Quantum Optics in Garching (Mari-Carmen Banuls), and the Tensor Network initiative (Stefan Kuhn, Bianca Dittrich, Adam Lewis) at the Perimeter Institute for Theoretical Physics in Canada, and the Free University of Berlin (Jens Eisert).

 How does it work?
 A link to the virtual seminar room for each talk is sent out to participating groups via our mailing list.
-Anyone with the link can tune-in remotely to the live stream, ask questions, and participate in discussion.
+Anyone with the link can tune-in remotely to the live stream, ask questions, and participate in the discussion.

 In addition, the talks are typically recorded and posted on our YouTube channel: https://www.youtube.com/c/GravityQuantumFieldsandInformationAEI, in case you miss the live stream, and/or want to revisit the talk.